Splashganger/Iris/README.md

 4. At the bottom, there should be a text that says Artifacts, with a size next to it
 5. Click the bold text labeled "Artifacts" to download a zip containing the built starline jars
 - If you are unable to click it and nothing happens, you are not logged into a GitHub account and you need to login or create a new one
-6. Extract the zip by right clicking it and pressing extract
+6. Extract the zip by right-clicking it and pressing extract
 7. After it has been extracted, there should be 4 jars.
 Copy the one without -sources or -dev on the end, just -starline, a build number and .jar
 8. Remove normal iris in your mods folder (or iris-reserved folder, if you used the installer with use custom loader checked) and paste in the new starline jar
 9. Repeat these steps for starline sodium, found at https://github.com/HyperCubeMC/sodium-fabric

+Starline specific info:

+## Starline Links
+* Hop on [my discord server](https://discord.gg/XsAddwQkXF) for further information and help with starline, as well as serving as a place to chill and game with friends and others!

 Non-starline specific part of the readme:

-## Links
+## Original Links

-* **Visit [our website](https://irisshaders.net) for normal, non-starline downloads and pretty screenshots!**
+* Visit [the Iris website](https://irisshaders.net) for normal, non-starline downloads and pretty screenshots!
-* Visit [our Discord server](https://discord.gg/jQJnav2jPu) to chat about the mod and get support!
-It's also a great place to get development updates right as they're happening.
+* Visit [the Iris Discord server](https://discord.gg/jQJnav2jPu) to chat about the mod and get support (no starline support here, see above starline for that)!
+It's also a great place to get devel//opment updates right as they're happening.
-* Visit [my Patreon page](https://www.patreon.com/coderbot) to support the continued development of Iris!
+* Visit [the lead Iris developer's Patreon page](https://www.patreon.com/coderbot) to support the continued development of Iris!

 ## Why did you make Iris?